 Summer has attractions of its own.
 The Chicago Park District offers a summer theater, Theater on the Lake, held at various park locations throughout the city.
 Evening shows take place Wednesday through Sunday, mid-June to mid-August.
 Phone (312) 742-7994 for show locations and performance times.

-The First Midwest Bank Amphitheatre a 12,000-seat outdoor amphitheater at Ridgeland Avenue and Flossmoor Road in Tinley Park, offers concerts by top-name performers; phone (708) 614-1616.
+The Hollywood Casino Amphitheatre a 12,000-seat outdoor amphitheater at Ridgeland Avenue and Flossmoor Road in Tinley Park, offers concerts by top-name performers; phone (708) 614-1616.

 Chicago also has many notable off-Loop theaters as well as several suburban playhouses that have been converted from abandoned warehouses, old ballrooms and garages.
 Since the flood of talent that swept through the city's North Side in the mid-1970s, the off-Loop theater circuit has become a launching pad for several Broadway shows.